The highlighted information on this page refers to functionality not yet generally available. It is available only in the Preview Sandbox environment.

-- Keep logged hours already added to timesheets as general hours (If this project is restored at a later time, the hours remain on the timesheet)
+- Keep logged time already added to timesheets as general time (If this project is restored at a later time, the time remains on the timesheet)

-- Delete any logged hours (If this project is restored at a later time, logged hours are restored to the project)
+- Delete any logged time (If this project is later restored, time already logged is restored to the project)

 When deleting tasks or issues:

-- Move any logged hours to the project where the task or issue resides (If this task or issue is restored at a later time, the hours remain on the project)
+- Move any logged time to the project where the task or issue resides (If this task or issue is later restored, the time remains on the project)

-- Delete any logged hours (If this task or issue is restored at a later time, logged hours are restored to the task or issue)
+- Delete any logged time (If this task or issue is later restored, logged time is restored to the task or issue)

 For more detailed information about these options, see "Configuring How Hours Are Managed When an Object Is Deleted and Restored."

 **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
 IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. **